riotnrrd-eu/riotnrrd-eu.github.io/_posts/2025-01-16-Sad-Masculinity.markdown

 ![Artie Zuck and Disco Zuck](/images/Artie-Ziff-as-Disco-Stu.png)

-I’m a man, cis-het or whatever, and have never in my life felt the urge to discuss masculinity.
+I’m a man, cis-het or whatever, and have never in my life felt the urge to discuss "masculinity".
 I like a wet shave, a rare steak, and a cold beer or three — and also use a number of skincare products.
 I like loud shouty music, including when it’s performed by women, and also quiet meditative music.
 I take care of my kids, cook for them and clean them, tell them I love them, and melt inside when they cuddle up to me or want to hold my hand.
 I enjoy rugged outdoorsy sports like mountain biking and snowboarding, but I don’t think they make up any more than a small ingredient of a personality.
 I read books about history, and get sniffly when I watch Pixar movies.
 I like an occasional cigar, know how to tie several tie knots, but I don’t like boxing, let alone MMA.

 I would be very hard put to it to define how any of that might translate into my professional life, unless I were being asked what I do in my off hours.
 And I find anyone that does go on too much about masculinity to be embarrassing, if not outright suspicious.